AbhipsaMohapatra/Chat-Code/README.md

 ## Documentation

 First clone this github repository then go to VS code.
-TO start , open 2 terminals.
+To start , open 2 terminals.
 In one terminal, write npm install then write npmstart,
 and in other terminal , go to frontend folder and then write npm install then npm run dev.
 Then ctrl+click on the frontend link.
 Now your website is ready to use.